nicfv/npm/datafit/README.md

 In this example written in JavaScript, we will fit a 2nd degree polynomial to a set of (x,y) points.
 We'll start out with a rough curve fit with the starting guess of `a2 = a1 = a0 = 0`.
 Then, we'll use the parameters given found by the rough fit as the initial guess for our best fit.
 Finally, we'll feed the output from the best fit back into our function `f(x)` and interpolate or extrapolate for any `x` value.

-> In this example, the x values for our data points are given as 1, 2, 3, and 4.
-If we extrapolate very far beyond either end of this range, our curve fit will be less accurate.

 ```js
 import { fit } from 'datafit';